 You don't need to ask all of these questions, but if decision making is a responsible component in the job you are filling, you will want to ask several interview questions about your candidate's experience and effectiveness in decision making.
+Especially in a workplace where the use of the management philosophy of employee empowerment prevails in the organizational climate, these questions are critical.

 - Think about a time when you had a number of different choices or directions you could choose for a project, to solve a problem, or to hold an event.
 Walk us through the process you followed to make your decision about the appropriate direction to choose that had the best chance of a positive outcome.